golankai/HeMed-TRC/README.md

 ## 📬 Contact

-For questions or contributions, open an issue or contact the authors directly.
+If you have any questions or contributions, please open an issue or contact the authors directly. kai.golanhashiloni@post.runi.ac.il